mhcrnl/ogcalc/doc/ogcalc.rst

 \class{Ogcalc} need no knowledge of its internal workings, which is the advantage of encapsulating complexity in classes.

-By connecting the ``hide'' signal of the \class{Ogcalc} object to
+By connecting the "hide" signal of the \class{Ogcalc} object to
-\function{gtk\_main\_quit} the GTK+ event loop is ended when the user presses ``Quit'' or closes the window.
+\function{gtk\_main\_quit} the GTK+ event loop is ended when the user presses "Quit" or closes the window.
 By not doing this directly in the class it is possible to have as many instances of it as ones likes in the same program, and control over termination is entirely in the hands of the user of the class---where it should be.